vsbuffalo/vincebuffalo-website/content/blog/2020-08-20-genome-wide-signal-of-linked-sel.md

-background selection, which I explain in [the first post](XXX)) describes how a neutral allele behaves when it is a close neighbor of a new mutation that affects fitness, the quantitative genetics view of linked selection often seeks to understand how a neutral allele behaves when it is a much more distant
+background selection, which I explain in [the first post](XXX)) describes how a neutral allele behaves when it is a close neighbor of a new mutation that affects fitness, the quantitative genetics view of linked selection often seeks to understand how a neutral allele behaves when it is much more distant
 ---perhaps even on a different chromosome--- from the genetic variation that is selected upon.
 Furthermore, this view supposes the genetic variation that determines fitness is polygenic, and results from *standing variation*, meaning